Secondary Postbaccalaureate Teacher Licensure Program

 - Methods Course Table (this is the list of methods courses by each content area)

-This program is for individuals seeking first time teacher licensure, who already have completed a baccalaureate degree in one of the following majors: Biology, Chemistry, Earth Science, English, French, Geography, German, History, Mathematics, Physics, Social Science, Spanish, Theatre Arts, or related fields.
+This program is for individuals seeking first time teacher licensure, who already have completed a baccalaureate degree in one of the following majors: Biology, Chemistry, Earth Science, English, French, Geography, German, History, Mathematics, Physics, Spanish, Theatre Arts, or related fields.
 Students will have their transcripts evaluated for major content; additional content classes may be required.
 The program is comprised of Content Courses (the subject you will teach) and PTEP (Professional Teacher Education Program) Courses.
 This program may lead a Master's Degree in Curriculum Studies (apply the 12 credits of Summer Session to the 30 credit program, leaving you with 18 credits) or a Master's Degree in Content Fields.